josh-taylor-k3/Adriaticante_symfony/README.md

 ## Translation

+For show all messages that should be translated for FR
 ```bash
 php bin/console translation:extract --dump-messages fr
 ```

-(show all messages that should be translated for FR)
+For updates FR files with missing strings
 ```bash
 php bin/console translation:extract --force fr
 ```
-(updates FR files with missing strings)

 ## Prod

+Run it before updating public_html/build
 ```bash
 npm run build
 ```

-(before update public_html/build)
+Use it if  public folder has no changes + FTP for changes in public (i.e: build)
 ```bash
 git pull
 ```
-(only git pull if Folder Public has no changes) + FTP for changes in public (i.e: build)
+Use it if you have changed files for Hostinger
 ```bash
 php composer.phar install
 ```
-(if you have changed files for Hostinger)